dream-lab/VIoLET/README.md

 ## Part - 1 [VIoLET Infrastructure & VMs]
 ### Clone the Repo
 To validate VIoLET we have used Amazon EC2 instances.
-But there is no dependency on AWS instances, you can use any VMs or machines with ssh+key access instead of ssh+password access.
+But, there is no dependency on AWS instances as such.
+One can use any VMs/machines with ssh+key access instead of ssh+password access. <br />
 Clone the repository and place it on the Admin VM. <br />
 Note: Apart from consul (a key store database) No other devices are deployed on the Admin VM.
 Hence the compute capabilties of the admin VM could be bare minimum.
 (For ex: a t2.micro EC2 instance will suffice)

 ### Generate infra_config.json
 **infra_config.json** is the input file for VIoLET.
-This file contains the device details and network connectivity details to deploy the system. **infra_config_d105.json** is for D105 and **infra_config_d408.json** is for D408.
+This file contains the device details and network connectivity details to deploy the system.
+There are few sample config files - **infra_config_d105.json** is for D105 and **infra_config_d408.json** is for D408.
 To use these sample json, rename the file to **infra_config.json**.
-User can write their own json with the exact syntax as mentioned in the sample file.
-Alternatively, for larger deployments user can use **infra_gen.py** with the following syntax.<br />
+Though it is preferred to use **infra_gen.py** to generate the **infra_config.json** file, user can write their own json with the exact syntax as mentioned in the sample file.
+Use **infra_gen.py** with the following syntax.<br />

 <br /> For D105 (100 Edge - {50 Pi2Bs, 50 Pi3Bs}, 5 Fog - {4 TX1, 1 SI}) the command would be as such.
 ```sh